Tanner Richard: Junior

-Richard made his professional debut during the 2010-11 season playing in the National League with the SC Rapperswil-Jona Lakers.
+Richard made his professional debut during the 2010–11 season playing in the National League with the SC Rapperswil-Jona Lakers.

-He was selected 71st overall in the 2012 NHL Entry Draft by the Tampa Bay Lightning.
+He was selected 71st overall in the 2012 NHL entry draft by the Tampa Bay Lightning.
 He then relocated to North America and played junior hockey with the Guelph Storm of the Ontario Hockey League.

 On 1 April 2013, Richard was signed to a three-year entry-level contract with the Lightning.

 Professional

-On 20 December 2016, Richard made his NHL debut, which came in a 4-1 Lightning win over the visiting Detroit Red Wings.
+On 20 December 2016, Richard made his NHL debut, which came in a 4–1 Lightning win over the visiting Detroit Red Wings.
 On 25 April 2017, Richard left the Syracuse Crunch to join the Switzerland men's national ice hockey team and try to earn a spot for the 2017 IIHF World Championship.
 It was unknown at the time whether Richard would rejoin the Crunch at a later point if they still remained in the playoffs.

 On 28 April 2017, Richard agreed to a two-year contract with Genève-Servette HC of the National League (NL).

-On 20 July 2018, Richard was signed to an early two-year contract extension by Geneva, keeping him at the club through the 2020-21 season.
+On 20 July 2018, Richard was signed to an early two-year contract extension by Geneva, keeping him at the club through the 2020–21 season.

 On 9 October 2019, Richard agreed to an early three-year contract extension with Geneva through the 2023/24 season.
-Following the 2019-20 season, Servette placed Richard on the trading block after he only managed to score 2 goals this season and displayed rather weak performances throughout the year.
+Following the 2019-20 season, Servette placed Richard on the trade bloc after he only managed to score 2 goals this season and displayed rather weak performances throughout the year.